Polymer/old-docs-site/polymer.md

 and executed all at once, instead of executing right away.
 Batching changes creates an optimization that (a) prevents duplicated work and (b) reduces unwanted [FOUC](http://en.wikipedia.org/wiki/Flash_of_unstyled_content).

-[Change watchers](#change-watchers) and situations that rely on MDV data-bindings are examples that fit under this async behavior.
-For example, [conditional templates](/platform/mdv.html#where-to-go-from-here) may not immediately render after setting properties because changes to those renderings are saved up and performed all at once after you return from JavaScript.
+[Change watchers](#change-watchers) and situations that rely on data-bindings are examples that fit under this async behavior.
+For example, conditional templates may not immediately render after setting properties because changes to those renderings are saved up and performed all at once after you return from JavaScript.

 To do work after changes have been processed, {{site.project_title}} provides `asyncMethod()`.
 It's similar to `window.setTimeout()`, but automatically binds `this` to the correct value: